obervinov/pyinstabot-downloader/README.md

   - `enabled`: the status of the downloader module
   - `username`: the username of the instagram account
   - `password`: the password of the instagram account
+  - `request-timeout`: the timeout for requests to the instagram api
   </br>

 - `configuration/uploader-api`: uploader module configuration (for upload content to the target storage)